Frequently Asked Questions (FAQ)

 • Global Business Disruption: Misalignment can affect international trade and stock exchanges.

-• Travel and Transportation: Airlines must update schedules to avoid confusion.
+• Travel and Transportation: Airlines must update schedules to avoid confusion (aviation relies on UTC).

-• Digital Platforms: Time zone databases like the IANA Time Zone Database must be updated promptly to prevent software errors.
+• Digital Platforms: Time zone databases like the IANA tz database must be updated promptly to prevent software errors.

 Related topic: International Date Line